+Storage units damaged in overnight blaze at East Tamaki

-Fifteen fire crews battling Auckland blaze at storage facility in East Tamaki
+Firefighters have battled through the night to bring a large blaze at a storage facility in East Tamaki under control, but about two thirds of the contents of the storage units have been damaged.

-Fire crews are working to extinguish a large fire in a storage unit facility in Auckland.

-The fire has spread to around two thirds of the SafeStore facility on Harris Rd in East Tamaki.

-Assistant Area Commander Chris Delfos said crews were called about 12.45am to the fire at the single-storey building.
-It had since progressed to a fourth alarm.
+Crews were called about 12.45am to the fire at the single-storey Safe Store facility on Harris Rd.
+It had progressed to a fourth alarm, pulling in about 15 crews at its peak.

+Firefighters struggled to cut off the fire, with the building paper in almost every unit catching fire.

+Assistant Area Commander Chris Delfos said just before 7am the scene was looking "really good" and work was being scaled back.

 "We're trying to make entry and cut the fire off.
 However, there is some difficulty, because as you can understand with storage units, each one is separate.